kazuumaVII/Weather_mobile_app/README.md

 ## Mandatory  🌐
 I also had to use [redux toolkit](https://redux-toolkit.js.org/) for the first time to manage my component states as well as [Firebase](https://firebase.google.com/) to be able to store and sync my data

+The problem I encountered was to find an api which could give me the location of a city with the longitude and the attitude but which also allows me to find the location with the name of the city.

+For this I had to use 2 different APIs but the problem was that the location with the name of a city was not precise enough.

 ## Builtins implemented  🔨